 In Belgium, personal income tax operates on the basis of progressive tax brackets, which increase as your income rises.
 This is in contrast to flat taxes, such as corporate tax and VAT, where you always pay the same tax rate.

-Tax brackets are designed to protect those earning the lowest wages and make the tax system as fair as possible.
+The Belgium tax brackets are designed to protect those earning the lowest wages and make the tax system as fair as possible.
 In this way, the government can levy higher taxes on higher wages, while everyone still pays the same tax rate per bracket.
 Those who earn more only pay the higher tax rate on the higher portion of their income.

 These tax brackets prevent scenarios where higher earners ultimately end up with less than those who earn less – which would be the case if a higher tax rate was applied to the entire wage.
 It would then no longer be worth pursuing that wage increase or opting for a better-paid job with more responsibility.
 Ambition and motivation would effectively be penalised, which would harm the economy.